 These organizations work as an unified team to provide 211 services to all Louisianans:

-Our Louisiana 211 Statewide Network is composed of eight dedicated non-profit organizations with a more than 560 years of collective service to communities in Louisiana.
+Our Louisiana 211 Statewide Network is composed of eight dedicated non-profit organizations with more than 560 years of collective service to communities in Louisiana.
 Together, our network works around the clock to provide accurate information and referrals to meet the needs of 211 help seekers.
 All services are free and confidential to Louisianans.

 Meet the Louisiana 211 Network: